Keith David: Film and television

 In 2010, David was cast as Max Malini for the NBC television series The Cape.
 On April 18, 2011, Keith appeared in the 21st episode of season one of Hawaii Five-0 as criminal tycoon Jimmy Cannon.
 In 2012, he appeared in the horror film Smiley and the science-fiction drama Cloud Atlas.
 In 2013, David appeared in the controversial drama Boiling Pot which is based on true events of racism.
 In 2014, David portrayed Command Sergeant Major Donald Cody in the Fox comedy series Enlisted.
 Later in 2014, David was cast as Elroy Patashnik in the sixth season of the sitcom Community.

 In 2015, David was cast in the leading role alongside Lynn Whitfield in the Oprah Winfrey Network drama series Greenleaf.

+David has appeared in several genre films, but science fiction is one of his favorites.
+In an interview with Starlog, he said, “I like the philosophy of science fiction...You start out with a premise and then you take these wonderful, imaginative quantum leaps into different realms, into different realities, and you must fashion a philosophical foundation for the world you create".
+To prepare for certain roles he will often watch videotapes, read books, and listen to music that moves him.
+In an interview with Maxim, he said "I do a Nat King Cole act.
+Nat is my inspiration, and a big influence in my life.
+And I'm going to keep working on it.
+Nat practiced singing for two hours every day, so even he didn't get that level of smooth without working on his voice."